As the UK continues to prioritise the performance of the capital city ahead of any other factor, it squanders the potential of a third of the nation.

 Government clearly needs to look again at the balance of spending between London and the rest, but much could be achieved by simply giving cities more autonomy over the drivers of growth and a greater share of its proceeds through ‘Earnback’ approaches where cities keep a proportion of the proceeds of growth together with greater control over Council Tax, Business Rates and other property taxes.

 A two-speed economy is costly and inefficient, but it needn’t be this way.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.